Facebook shares plumb new depths, valuation questioned

 By Alistair Barr and Edwin Chan

-SAN FRANCISCO, May 29 Facebook Inc (FB.O) shares slid below $29 to a new low on Tuesday as nervous investors fled the company's shares, concerned about the social network's long-term business prospects and an initial offering price that proved too rich.
+SAN FRANCISCO Facebook Inc (FB.O) shares slid below $29 to a new low on Tuesday as nervous investors fled the company's shares, concerned about the social network's long-term business prospects and an initial offering price that proved too rich.

-Shares of the No. 1 social network fell 10 percent to an all-time low of $28.65, before recovering slightly to $29.01.
+Shares of the No. 1 social network fell 10 percent to an all-time low of $28.65, before closing at $28.84, or down 9.6 percent.
 Since its market debut on May 18, the eight-year-old company has shed approximately $25 billion in value -- roughly equivalent to the market capitalization of Morgan Stanley (MS.N), the lead underwriter of Facebook's IPO.

-Wall Street has harbored concerns that Facebook, while boasting nearly a billion users worldwide and dominating Internet social-networking, would have difficulty translating its growing presence on smartphones and other mobile devices into revenue.
-Rivals Google Inc (GOOG.O) and Apple Inc (AAPL.O) are currently more dominant in the mobile arena.
+Wall Street has harboured concerns that Facebook, while boasting nearly a billion users worldwide and dominating Internet social-networking, would have difficulty translating its growing presence on smart phones and other mobile devices into revenue.
+Rivals Google Inc (GOOG.O) and Apple Inc (AAPL.O) are currently dominate the mobile arena.

-The increasing urgency of Facebook's quest to monetize mobile is spurring widespread speculation over its next moves.
-Technology bankers say the company will benefit from tacking on mobile operating software through an acquisition of Norway's Opera (OPERA.OL), which has been on the auction block for a while.
+Facebook's quest to monetize mobile is spurring widespread speculation over its next moves.
+Technology bankers say the company would benefit from tacking on mobile operating software through an acquisition of Norway's Opera (OPERA.OL), which has been on the auction block for a while.

-The New York Times over the weekend also cited sources dredging up a longstanding rumor that Zuckerberg was pondering building a Facebook phone, with the new wrinkle that an easy way to acquire the hardware expertise needed was to buy troubled Research in Motion RIM.TO.
+The New York Times over the weekend cited sources dredging up a longstanding rumour that Zuckerberg was pondering building a Facebook phone, with the new wrinkle that an easy way to acquire the hardware expertise needed was to buy troubled Research in Motion RIM.TO.

+Research in Motion said late on Tuesday that it hired J.P.
+Morgan and RBC Capital Markets to help the company and its board with a "strategic review."

+"They are clearly looking at smart phones and are trying to become more vertically integrated with their users," said Ryan Jacob of the Jacob Internet Fund.
+"They just don't want to be another app on Google's or Apple's platform."

 Days before Facebook's market debut, General Motors announced it was pulling out of paid advertising on the social network, citing Facebook's unproven track record and echoing potential concerns about the lack of evidence that advertising on Facebook yielded strong returns on investment.